wilkox/thesis/compile/style_notes.md

 - Base pairs: bp; kbp: kilo base pairs, Mbp: mega base pairs; Gbp: giga base pairs

 #Quotation marks
-- Double quotation marks, typeset using LaTeX's "``" and "''" commands, should always be used for quotations.
+- Double quotation marks, typeset using LaTeX's "``" and "''" commands, should always be used for all quotations, as well as use-mention distinctions etc. as described in http://en.wikipedia.org/wiki/Quotation_mark.

-#id est and exempli gratia (i.e. and e.g.)
+#id est, exempli gratia and et cetera (i.e., e.g. and etc.)
-- Because LaTeX will treat the periods in these forms as full stops, an escaped space should be added to form "i.e.\ " and "e.g.\ ".
+- Because LaTeX will treat the periods in these forms as full stops, an escaped space should be added to form "i.e.\ ", "e.g.\ " and "etc.\ ".
 Note the space after the "\".
 Do not use this with the "citep" command; "\citep[e.g]{smith2001}" is fine.
 - Neither "i.e." nor "e.g." should be followed by a comma.

-#Headings (chatper, section etc.)
+#Headings (chapter, section etc.)
 - Only the first word of a heading should be capitalised.
 - Acronyms in headings should be expanded.

+#Oxford comma
+- Do not use the Oxford comma.

+#Em dashes
+- Em dashes should be flanked by spaces.